jheel17/Project_World-s_Oldest_Businesses/README.md

 ![query](Project_Oldest_Businesses\assets\Q11.PNG)

+*The map provides a depiction of the oldest businesses in each country, with years of foundation prominently displayed.*

+*This variation showcases not only the historical richness of global commerce but also the unique economic evolutions that various countries have experienced.*

 ### 12. Which is the oldest business within each category?
  This query points out the business with the longest history in each specific sector, providing insight into the sectors with long historical roots.